 The following table provides additional information regarding short-term borrowings (dollars in thousands).
-The outstanding short-term borrowings were used to finance certain of our investments in FNMA/FHLMC securities.
+The outstanding short-term borrowings were used to finance certain of our investments in FNMA/FHLMC securities and to finance the acquisition of Golf debt.
 All of the repurchase agreements have full recourse to Newcastle.